The Master of Applied Science in Data, Economics, and Development Policy combines online and residential coursework.

 ○ Elective (to be taken in the department or elsewhere at MIT)

-Students will also be required to attend the weekly departmental research seminars in development economics, as well as a weekly lunch seminar exclusive to students in the blended Master’s program, that will focus on the discussion of research topics and policy issues.
+In addition to the courses above, students will attend a weekly lunch seminar exclusive to students in the DEDP Master's program.
+Students will also have the option to attend weekly departmental research seminars in development economics.
+The seminars will focus on the discussion of research topics and policy issues.

 For more information on the subject requirements and credit units for the DEDP program, please visit the MIT Course Catalog.